-The Corporation's cumulative shareholder return performance reflects both operational and financial performance within the Corporation's control as well as volatile commodity prices and economic and market conditions beyond its control.
+The Corporation's cumulative shareholder return performance reflects both operational and financial performance within the Corporation's control as well as commodity prices and economic and market conditions beyond its control.
 Athabasca continued to achieve strong financial, operational, and health and safety results with focus on long term value creation for Athabasca's shareholders.

-The Corporation's Shares outperformed both the S&P/TSX Composite Index and Athabasca's 2022 Pay Comparator Group as set out in the graph over the five-year period.
+The Corporation's Shares outperformed both the S&P/TSX Composite Index and Athabasca's 2023 Pay Comparator Group as set out in the graph over the five-year period.
 Over the same period, the average Total Compensation ("as granted") for NEO's followed a similar trend to S&P/TSX Composite Index and reflects decisions of the Board to freeze base salaries of the Corporation's executives prior to 2022, except for cases of increasing responsibilities, and base salary rollbacks in 2019 and 2020.
 Salaries and bonus were re-instated in 2021 with 2022 reflecting the exceptional operational results and TSR return relative to peers.
 Salaries and bonuses for the Corporation's executive officers are based in part on the achievement of certain predetermined performance metrics at the beginning of each fiscal year.
 The achievement of these objectives is measured against corporate and individual targets.
-As outlined herein, a significant proportion of the NEOs compensation consists of long-term incentives that are designed to align executive compensation with shareholders by linking a significant component of compensation to share performance.
-Over the past five years, on average, NEOs have realized 86% of their reported pay shown in the Summary Compensation Table.
-Over the same period, total shareholder return averaged 117%.
+As outlined throughout this disclosure, a significant proportion of the NEOs compensation consists of long-term incentives that are designed to align executive compensation with shareholders by linking a significant component of compensation to share performance.
+Over the past five years, on a compounded annual return basis, shareholders realized a 33% return.